ADGEfficiency/programming-resources/testing/README.md

 TDD gives a useful debugging cycle that helps to write code - most developers do something similar (running code until it works), without the formality or benefits of writing a test.

 Even if all of the above were true, this doesn't mean you shouldn't be writing tests.
 More experienced developers will write tests for proof-of-concept code as well as mission critical code.

 TDD can be faster, even for code that they might throw away.

+One case where TDD is a poor fit is "exploratory coding", where you don’t know what you’re building and you are just exploring the problem space by coding and messing with data.

 ## TDD in Data Science